remifan/gdbp_study/_sources/overview.md

 - drag to zoom in and double click to resume
 - move the cursor around to see the number indicators
 - single click on a legend item to hide that trace, double click to isolate other traces
-- see more options in the toolbar when showing hover cursor on the it
+- see more options in the image toolbar

 ```{code-cell} ipython3